metacpan/metacpan-cpan-extracted/distros/M/Mic/README.md

 See [Mic::Contracts](https://metacpan.org/pod/Mic::Contracts) for more details about invariants.

-#### extends => ARRAYREF
+#### extends => STRING | ARRAYREF

 Specifies the names of one or more super-interfaces.
 This means the interface will include any methods from the super-interfaces that aren't declared locally.
-This is how Mic supports interface inheritance.

 ### implementation => STRING

 The name of a package that defines the subroutines declared in the interface.

-[Mic::Implementation](https://metacpan.org/pod/Mic::Implementation) and [Mic::ArrayImpl](https://metacpan.org/pod/Mic::ArrayImpl) describe how implementations are configured.
+[Mic::Impl](https://metacpan.org/pod/Mic::Impl) describes how implementations are configured.

+### impl => STRING

+An alias of "implementation" above.

+### via => STRING

+An alias of "implementation" above.

 # Interface Sharing